How much does it cost?

 Members are able to reserve equipment through an online reservation too.

-For more information about available equipment see our detailed list.
+For more information, please inquire about a detailed equipment list.

 How many lab benches are available?